ICAERUS-EU/.github/profile/README.md

 - Create a `.gitignore` to avoid uploading images or other data

-## Update *datasets.json* information
-When you upload a new dataset to Zenodo, it is necessary to update this information in the `datasets.json` file included in [Zenodo_Datasets](https://github.com/ICAERUS-EU/Zenodo_Datasets).
-Please follow the template format in `datasets_template.json`.
-This file will be used to update the datasets information in [Zenodo_Datasets](https://github.com/ICAERUS-EU/Zenodo_Datasets) and the [ICAERUS platform](https://icaerus.eu/icaerus-platform/).

-## Update *platform.json* information
+## Update your models information
-If you add a new model to your UC repository, please, update this information in the `platform.json` file included in [Icaerus_Template](https://github.com/ICAERUS-EU/icaerus-repo-template).
-Please follow the template format in `platform_template.json`.
-This file will be used to update the [ICAERUS platform](https://icaerus.eu/icaerus-platform/) information.
+If you add a new model to your UC repository, please, create a `platform.json` inside your repo following the template included in [Icaerus_Template](https://github.com/ICAERUS-EU/icaerus-repo-template).
+Then fill in the required information of your model to the file in your repo.
+This information will be used to upload the [ICAERUS platform](https://icaerus.eu/icaerus-platform/).